The Seeker's Guide to Bufo alvarius

 - Terence McKenna

-Remember that you are being looked after, you are safe; and embrace the pains and joys of the experience.
-Many people recommend giving up your sense of self to Bufo, and remembering that it knows best.
-Take the lessons it gives you with humility and openness.
+Remember that you are safe and that you are being looked after.
+Welcome the difficulties and the joys, the ups and the downs of the experience.
+Try to give up your sense of self to Bufo and recognize that it knows best.
+Take the lessons it teaches you in a humble and open manner.

 Integration with Bufo alvarius

-The Bufo experience can be so novel, and so profound, that it is absolutely necessary to make an effort to integrate it effectively into your life.
-This is a process that may take days, weeks, or years, and begins immediately following your trip.
+The Bufo experience can be so unique and profound that a conscious effort is needed to effectively integrate it into your life.
+This process can take days, weeks, or even years, and it starts right after your journey.

-Some facilitators will make sure to speak to you after the ceremony, to talk you through your experience and help you interpret parts that you are struggling with.
-Most good retreats will allow space for a sharing circle after the main ceremony, allowing you to hear other people’s experiences and verbalize your own.
+Some facilitators will reach out to you after the ceremony to talk about your experience and assist you in interpreting parts of it that you’re having difficulty with.
+After the main ceremony, most good retreats will include time for a sharing circle, when you can hear about other people's experiences and express your own.

 Read our in-depth Psychedelic Integration Guide for Bufo & 5-MeO-DMT for more details.